 Parts of the forest had been logged in the past, and some of the flat terrace land was cleared for farming.
 The forest is now protected by a conservation covenant.
 It is supplying New Zealand's first (and so far only) carbon offsets from tall indigenous rainforest.

-This project produces 2,734 tCO2 carbon offsets annually, certified to the Plan Vivo standard and the ISO14064-2 standard confirming that the carbon benefits are real, measured, reported, verified, additional and with no double counting.
-Its carbon offsets were issued by Markit Environmental Registry in London (the world's leading environmental registry).
+This project produces 2,734 tCO2 carbon offsets annually, certified to the Plan Vivo standard confirming that the carbon benefits are real, measured, reported, verified, additional and with no double counting.
+Its carbon offsets are issued by Markit Environmental Registry in London (the world's leading environmental registry).

 Owned by the Rowallan Alton (Māori) Incorporation who have given up the right to harvest timber from their forest in exchange for the opportunity to receive donations from supplying rainforest carbon offsets to businesses and individuals.
 The offsets are priced to contribute to conservation management and community development at this site.